 Conflict threatens the lives of millions of children

-The escalation of conflict in Ukraine has forced more than 6 million people - mostly women and children - to flee to neighbouring countries.
+The escalation of conflict in Ukraine has forced more than 8 million border crossings, as mostly women and children flee to neighbouring countries, sometimes returning home during moments of relative peace, only to have to flee once again.
+At the end of June, 5 million people had fled Ukraine and are registered in European countries.
 With the escalating crisis, the casualties, the number of displaced and the needs are growing by the hour.
 More than two-thirds of Ukraine's children have either fled for safety within the country or are living as refugees.

 Since the conflict started, our teams have been on the ground assessing and responding to the urgent needs of those searching for safety.
 We are working to support internally displaced people in Ukraine as well as refugees in Romania, Georgia and Moldova.

 Our response to date has focused on working with local partners in Ukraine and Moldova to provide food, hygiene and protection for children and their families.
 In Romania, we are providing safe spaces for children to play and receive care, and supporting the shelters in urban centres that are providing temporary homes for refugee children and their families.
-We've been sending supplies across the border from Romania to Chernivtsi to support hospitals and local organisations that are treating large numbers of internally displaced people.
 In Georgia, we are supporting families who were travelling when the conflict started by getting children enrolled in school and psychosocial activities to process their experiences, and providing cash assistance.
-And in Moldova we are supporting hospitals, food banks, and refugee and host communities with food, hygiene supplies, and cash assistance.
+And in Moldova, we are supporting hospitals, food banks, and refugee and host communities with food, hygiene supplies, and cash assistance.

 Please give now to support children and families affected by the crisis in Ukraine.